rymane/katacoda/python-project/step1.md

 </pre>

 Binary search takes an array, a start, an end and the number to search for as an input.
 It returns the index where the number is found if it exists in the array, otherwise it returns -1.
-This means that the code doesn't print anything, but we can still run it to see that it compiles.
-We will then test it in the next step.
 You can read more about binary search [here](https://www.geeksforgeeks.org/binary-search/).

-Let's run the code:
+Let's run the code and see that it compiles:

 `python3 binarySearch.py`{{execute}}